 - Get up to speed on emerging models, coming changes in public regulation of supply chains, and new evidence about what works to improve supply chain labor practices

 How It Works

-Jason Judd is Executive Director of the Cornell ILR New Conversations Project which focuses on improving global labor practices.
-He previously led the Ship to Shore Rights Project at the International Labor Organization in Bangkok and served as Vice President of the Fair Labor Association in Washington, DC, where he directed all accountability programs including the FLA’s Fair Compensation work.
-He has worked in senior roles for the ILO’s Better Work program, Demos (New York), the Service Employees International Union (SEIU), the AFL-CIO, the Solidarity Center, and the Industrial Areas Foundation.
-His work has been featured in the New York Times, Financial Times, and on PBS.
-He is a former Fulbright Fellow, and holds an A.B. in Economics from Duke University and an M.P.A. from l’École Nationale d’Administration (ENA/RULE).
+Jason Judd is Executive Director of the Cornell ILR New Conversations Project, which focuses on improving global labor practices.
+He previously led the Ship to Shore Rights Project at the International Labor Organization in Bangkok and served as Vice President of the Fair Labor Association in Washington, D.C., where he directed all accountability programs, including the FLA’s Fair Compensation work.
+Mr. Judd has worked in senior roles for the ILO’s Better Work program, Demos (New York), the Service Employees International Union (SEIU), the AFL-CIO, the Solidarity Center, and the Industrial Areas Foundation.
+His work has been featured in the New York Times and Financial Times, as well as on PBS.
+A former Fulbright Fellow, Mr. Judd holds an A.B. in Economics from Duke University and an MPA from l’École Nationale d’Administration (ENA/RULE).

 Who Should Enroll

 - Senior employees (VPs, AVPs, department heads, deputy department heads, etc.) of buyer, supplier, civil society, government sustainability, and labor practice programs involving global supply chains

 - Senior employees with corporate social responsibilities for a company with global supply chains